scrambldchannel/https-scrambldchannel.github.io-/content/pages/TI Process Codes.md

 Title: TI Process Codes
 slug: ti-process-codes

+**This page is a bit out of date**  but I've left it here for posterity.
+I've recently started to look at this again and saved this list to a central [gist](https://gist.github.com/scrambldchannel/9955cb731f80616c706f2d5a81b82c2a) I'm working on.

 These are the codes I've found when analysing a batch of TI Process ```.pro``` files.
 They are listed in the order they seem to appear in the pro files. ```Multiline``` indicates that a code's values may span multiple lines and ```Multiline with keys``` is the same but where each value is prefixed with a key containing the variable / parameter name they correspond to.

 | Code | Name         | Multiline        | Multiline with keys |